notionparallax/ShadowWolf/README.md

 ### Testing ###

-We had a bit of a spike at the beginning to get things going, but we are about ready to hook in Travis so that natty little icon will hopefully go green soon.

-We are using PhantomJS and Selenium to do end to end tests to get started, and we'll introduce unit testing etc. once end to end is working nicely.
+We had a bit of a spike at the beginning to get things going, but are starting to add end to end tests.
+We are using PhantomJS and Selenium to get started, and we'll introduce unit testing etc. once end to end is working nicely.

 To run the tests